mezmi/UserScripts/README.md

 ### StackOverflow

+`helpful-flag-percentage` adds the overall percentage of helpful/declined flags & total helpful flags to the flag history page

 `views-since-last-visit` shows how many views **your** posts have had since you last visited them.

 `review-tag-reposition` copies or moves the question tags to the top while in the review queue, in response to [this post](https://meta.stackoverflow.com/questions/311043/show-tags-on-top-when-reviewing-questions)